WETT Inspections Barrie for all Wood Burning Appliances

 Wood Energy Technology Transfer Inc. (WETT) is a non-profit training and education association that promotes the safe and effective use of wood burning systems in Canada.
 With the cost of heating fuel climbing ever higher, more and more people are choosing wood burning systems to heat their homes.
 While this method offers a less expensive alternative to electrical and gas powered systems, it also poses a greater risk of fire.
-If your home or business is currently heated completely or partially by a wood burning device it is a good idea to have your system inspected by a certified WETT specialist, such as Alpine Chimney Sweeps & Installation.
+If your home or business is currently heated completely or partially by a wood burning device it is a good idea to have your system inspected by a Certified WETT Specialist, such as Barrie WETT Inspector.

 WETT Inspection – Level 1